top of page

 Metabolism, carbon cycling, and climate change

 Organisms are linked to the global carbon cycle through metabolic processes like photosynthesis (carbon uptake) and respiration (carbon release) that are expected to change with global warming.
-We found that warming can shift the balance of carbon uptake and release in microbial food webs, leading to abrupt transitions from carbon sink states to carbon source states.
-Additionally, in forests, increasing temperatures drive shifts in whole-community trait composition that, in turn, systematically alter net primary production.
+We have shown that warming can shift the balance of carbon uptake and release in microbial food webs, leading to abrupt transitions from carbon sink states to carbon source states.
+In forests, we have found that increasing temperatures drive shifts in whole-community trait composition that, in turn, systematically alter net primary production.
 These studies reveal how climate-driven metabolic changes redirect material fluxes within ecosystems, providing a strong, functional foundation for understanding the mechanics of imminent carbon flux shifts—and potential ecosystem-climate feedbacks—with future global change.

 Wieczynski, D. J., et al. (2022).
 Improving landscape-scale productivity estimates by integrating trait-based models and remotely-sensed foliar-trait and canopy-structural data.
 Ecography.